uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Remember, the "Edit" screen allows you to make any of your available addresses the recovery email for your account.
+Remember, the via "Edit" screen, an email address can be made to be the recovery email address for an account.
 Only one address may be the recovery email.

 Since the ``dittrich`` user has not confirmed his new email address yet, let's take a look at what happens when a user